 The Green Bird Flower (Crotalaria cunninghamii) gets its name from the green bird-shaped flowers and is named after the the 19th century botanist Allan Cunningham.
 Crotalaria comes from the Greek-Latin word meaning a rattle or castanet.

 Crotalaria cunninghamii is an native plant found growing in the inland northern parts of Australia.
 It can be found growing in spinifex, sandplains and sand hill / sand dune country.
+The plant is known to be eaten away by wild camels.
+Certain species of birds are also known to feast on the seeds, including the Australian Ringneck.

 Green Bird Flower, Regal Birdflower, Bird Flower, Dwarf Bird Flower, Parrot Pea, Sandhill Rattlepod, Stuart’s Pea.
 Arrernte name is Alywalywere (pronouced: ail-WEL-yoor-a).